-The Armour Synthesis system applies to all pieces of armour (except Destiny 2 Exotics), even sunsetted pieces of gear.
-Players don’t need to store their favourite armour sets in vaults – instead, Armour Synthesis draws from collections.
-In theory, this means you can freely remove any old armour sets, though we don’t recommend doing this until the transmog feature goes live.
+The Destiny 2 transmog system is a way to give players a way to transform the look of their favourite pieces of armour.
+The transmog system applies to all pieces of armour, and even sunsetted pieces of gear.
+Players don’t need to store their favourite armour sets in vaults, instead, the transmog system draws from collections.
+In theory, this means you can freely remove any old armour sets.

-Ada-1 is returning to Destiny 2, taking over from Banshee-44 as the new armour vendor in the Tower.
-Not only does Ada sell players armour, she also hosts the Armour Synthesis system.
-Completing Ada’s quests reward you with the materials needed to create universal ornaments.
+Ada-1 has taken over from Banshee-44 as the new armour vendor in Destiny 2.
+Not only does Ada sell players armour in the free PC game, but she also hosts the Armour Synthesis system.
+Completing Ada’s quests rewards you with the materials needed to create universal ornaments.
 Here’s everything you need to know about the Armor Synthesis system in Destiny 2.